 In order to provide the best care possible, it is vital that nurses are frequently updating their knowledge.
 It is very important to continue your nursing education and CEs are an excellent method of doing so.
 You don’t want some new nurses knowing more than you; do you?

 You may think that nursing CEs might be boring and repetitive.
 However, you may be unaware that you have the freedom to choose the courses you take.
 Continuing Education credits for nurses cover a range of topics that you may find relevant to your daily practice.

-The following are example of the types of CE courses available to nurses: regulatory, leadership, learning, communication, patient safety, occupational health and safety, infection control, legal.
+The following are examples of the types of CE courses available to nurses: regulatory, leadership, learning, communication, patient safety, occupational health and safety, perioperative nursing, infection control, legal.